01 of 04

 Safety Tips for Tubing on the Chattahoochee River

-- If you’re bringing your own equipment to go tubing, remember to bring a live vest.
+- If you’re bringing your own equipment to go tubing, remember to bring a life vest.
 Most rental companies provide one in the cost of equipment, and even if you don’t wear it, you must carry it with you.

 - Don’t bring any glass or Styrofoam.
 It can injure yourself, other tubers and the wildlife that call the Chattahoochee home.